Lower Swell

-Lower Swell is a village and former civil parish, now in the parish of Swell, in the Cotswold district, in the county of Gloucestershire, England.
+Lower Swell is a village in the civil parish of Swell, in the Cotswold district, in the county of Gloucestershire, England.
 It is located at the River Dikler, one mile from Stow-on-the-Wold.
 The village has "finest countryside, a tranquil village green and plenty of mellow stone cottages".
 The village church is dedicated to St. Mary.
-In 1931 the parish had a population of 360.

 History

+In 1931 the parish had a population of 360.
 On 1 April 1935 the parish was abolished and merged with Upper Swell to form Swell.

 Origin of the name

 Daniel Henry Haigh, a noted Victorian scholar of Anglo-Saxon history and literature, is certain that "swell" means "burning", or "funeral pile".
 He says that there was a battle fought by Offa of Mercia in the vicinity of Lower Swell.
 David Royce, who is the Vicar of Lower Swell, has said that during the reconstruction of the church "a long deep bed of ashes was discovered in his churchyard, and that, of eleven barrows in the parish, the largest is called Picked Morden, a name which seems equivalent to "selected slain".
 After he heard this testimony, Haigh came to the conclusion that the place where the Lower Swell church stands now was once used to bury "the burnt corpses of the nobles".

 According to another theory, the name "Swell" came about from "the protuberant contours on the western side of the [Dikler] river".

 The most widely accepted theory behind the name "Swell" is that it relates to a spring that rises in the grounds of the Abbotswood Estate to the north of the village and is an abbreviated version of "Our Lady's Well".
 The well can still be seen today.